 In all year groups, we teach writing through high-quality texts – ranging from picture books to Shakespeare, immersive real-life experiences, such as school trips, or a combination of both.
 Over their time at the school, children will write a variety of fiction and non-fiction texts.
 We use drama explorative strategies and discussion as well as other stimuli such as photographs, drawings and music to engage the imagination, before moving on to vocabulary exploration, sentence craft and creative writing.

 Throughout the Early Years and Key Stage 1 children are taught the key principles of writing in order to lay a solid foundation for developing their skills later on.
 An emphasis is placed on developing clear handwriting with ‘finger spaces’ between in each word.
 Children are taught to apply their knowledge of phonics to help them spell accurately, and to structure their work, whether it be fiction writing or a set of instructions.
 Our curriculum teaches the children to focus on the audience and purpose of their writing, carefully selecting writing strategies that suit these.
 In addition, children are taught to add variation and description to their work by developing their vocabulary, including the use of interesting adjectives and adverbs and developing sentence structure using conjunctions and sentence openers.
 By the end of Key Stage 1 children have been taught the fundamentals of punctuation and grammar.
 This structural and technical knowledge is fostered alongside developing a love for writing as a lifelong means for communication and expressing oneself.

 Children regularly apply their writing skills across the curriculum: writing up experiments in Science, recounting events in History and describing processes in Geography, for example.

 Handwriting, Spelling and Grammar

 At Riversdale Primary School, we teach the children the Jarman handwriting script.
 Handwriting is taught weekly from Reception to Year 6, beginning with mark making and patterns in Early Years all the way up to legible, joined handwriting in Year 6.
-When a child is deemed to have legible, joined writing they are awarded a pen license to display on their desk with pride.
+When a child is deemed to have legible, joined writing they are awarded a pen licence to display on their desk with pride.